It’s Day 7 of our Proverbs 31 Woman Bible Study!

 In yesterday’s lesson, we learned being a Proverbs 31 Woman is about being well organized and prepared is not only a blessing to your family, but to those who come alongside us to help us, in our lives.
 You can get caught up with yesterday’s lesson here!

-Today’s video lesson we will look at resourcefulness and putting our skills to work for the good of our family.
+In today’s video lesson we will look at resourcefulness and putting our skills to work for the good of our family.
 We’ll begin to see a recurring theme of being a willing, eager worker, as a Proverbs 31 Woman.

 I invite you to take a look!